 Azure Government compliance

-The Azure Blueprint program is designed to facilitate the secure and compliant use of Azure for government agencies and third-party providers building on behalf of government.
+Azure Security and Compliance Blueprints are designed to facilitate the secure and compliant use of Azure for government agencies and third-party providers building on behalf of government.
 Azure Government customers may leverage Azure Government’s FedRAMP JAB Provisional Authority to Operate (P-ATO) or DoD Provisional Authorization (PA), reducing the scope of customer-responsibility security controls in Azure-based systems.
 Inheriting security control implementations from Azure Government allows customers to focus on control implementations specific to their IaaS, PaaS, or SaaS environments built in Azure.

-Within the context of Azure Blueprint, "customer" references the organization building directly within Azure.
+Within the context of Azure Security and Compliance Blueprints, "customer" references the organization building directly within Azure.
 Azure customers may include third-party ISVs building on behalf of government or government agencies building directly in Azure.

 The CRM format is designed for utility and is conducive to focused documentation of only the customer portions of implemented security controls.

 For example, control AC-1 requires documented access control policies and procedures for the system seeking an ATO.
 For this control, Microsoft has internal Azure-specific policies and procedures regarding access control mechanisms used to manage the Azure infrastructure and platform.
 Customers must also create their own access control policies and procedures used within their specific system built in Azure.
 The CRM documents control parts AC-1a, which requires the policies and procedures to include specific content, as well as AC-1b, which requires customers to review and update these documents on an annual basis.